RobertTalbert/functionsandmodels/planning/124-learning-objectives.md

 ### 2.1 Traversing Circles

+- Given a circle with a particular center and radius, determine the height of a point traveling around the circle as a function of the distance traveled.
+- Find the midline, amplitude, and period of a circular function.
 -

 ### 2.2 The Unit Circle

+- State the definition of the *unit circle*.
+- State the definition of a *radian*.
+- Given an angle measure in radians, convert to degrees and vice versa.
+- State the 16 special angle values and their $x$- and $y$-coordinates on the unit circle.

 ### 2.3 The Sine and Cosine Functions

+- State the definitions of the *sine* and *cosine* functions.
+- State the values of sine and cosine at each of the 16 special angle values.
+- State the "Properties of the sine and cosine functions".
+- State the Fundamental Trigonometric Identity.

 ### 2.4 Sinusoidal Functions

+- Explain the graphical differences between the functions $y = \sin(t)$ and $y = a \sin(t-b) + c$ where $a,b,c$ are real numbers.
+- Explain the graphical differences between the functions $y = \cos(t)$ and $y = a \cos(t-b) + c$ where $a,b,c$ are real numbers.
+- Explain the graphical differences between the functions $y = \sin(t)$ and $y = \sin(kt)$ where $k > 0$.
+- Explain the graphical differences between the functions $y = \sin(t)$ and $y = \cos(kt)$ where $k > 0$.
+- State the period of $y = \sin(kt)$ and $y = \cos(kt)$.

 ## Chapter 3: Exponential and Logarithmic Functions

 ### 3.1 Exponential Growth and Decay

+- State the definition of an *exponential function* with *base $b$*.
+- State the *growth factor* and *growth rate* of an exponential function.
+- Determine the domain, range, and $y$-intercept of an exponential function.
+- Given two or more points on the graph of an exponential function, find a formula for the function.
+- State whether an exponential function is increasing or decreasing, and increasing or decreasing at an increasing rate.

 ### 3.2 Modeling with Exponential Functions

+- Describe the long-term behavior of a function of the form $f(t) = b^t$.
+- Describe the long-term behavior of a function of the form $f(t) = ab^t + c$.
+- Determine whether a function of the form $f(t) = ab^t + c$ is increasing/decreasing, concave up/concave down, and increasing/decreasing without bound or toward a finite value.
+- Construct an exponential decay model for a cooling object using Newton's Law of Cooling.

 ### 3.3 The special number $e$